Diggin' Shoreline

 Diggin’ Shoreline is committed to increasing awareness about food through our work in educating, networking, sharing resources and building community gardens.
 Our focus:

-- Help people in our community, especially our children prepare & appreciate
+• Help people in our community, especially our children prepare & appreciate the food we grow.

-- Help turn underused land into gardens of fresh organic food to help feed
+• Help turn underused land into gardens of fresh organic food to help feed each other.

 Food For Thought